-In this digital era of OTAs and online bookings, front desk agents can’t be blamed for assuming that customers who pick up the phone and call have already done their research online — in many cases this assumption is correct.
+In this digital era of online bookings, front desk agents can’t be blamed for assuming that customers who pick up the phone to call have already done their research online — in many cases this assumption is correct.
 However, not all customers who call are ready to make a booking; they may have questions about amenities, policies or rates and want to be reassured they are making the right choice.
 Furthermore, customers are asking tougher questions, armed with more knowledge than ever gleaned from a multitude of online sources.

 Here are some tips for making the most of every phone call to increase conversions…

 - Display your property’s phone number prominently on your website to encourage direct bookings.

 When a property’s phone number is easily accessible, website viewers are more inclined to call with any questions they may have (or to make a booking), rather than continue their search elsewhere.
 Make sure both toll-free and local numbers are on every page of the website — not just on the “Contact Us” page — and online booking process, readily available to customers at every stage of their planning, from browsing to booking.
 The click-to-call feature is popular on mobile sites as Google research shows.

 Knowledge inspires confidence, so keep the front desk team up to speed with policies, rate restrictions and tiers, packages and specials — and, equally importantly, the reasons behind them.
 This article by Doug Kennedy of the Kennedy Training Network offers excellent advice about how to quote rates effectively, including some tips for handling rate objections.